INTRODUCTION TO LIBRARY RESEARCH

 Rubrics, tools that identify key performance criteria and standards linked to learning objectives and used to subjectively assess expected performance, are included.
 The rubrics used in this assignment discuss in detail the elements of a scientific paper and were developed and adapted from the ACS Style Guide: Effective Communication of Scientific Information, 3rd ed., 2006, Chapter 2, "Scientific Papers", pp. 17-26.
 A Rubric Evaluation Worksheet will be completed for each paper reviewed; each research paper submitted for this class will receive two peer reviews.

 Rubric Evaluation Worksheets will be returned on Friday, March 27 so that comments made by reviewers may provide input for revision of research papers.
 Revised papers are due on Monday, April 6.

 You are responsible for sending your paper to me AND to your advisor.
 Send your paper electronically as an attachment to me at: chris.doty at emory.edu.
 As a second attachment, send evidence of the library of resources you created for this paper using EndNote, Zotero, or other approved bibliographic management software program.

 Send or deliver your paper to your advisor.
 Check to determine his/her preference for receiving either a paper or electronic copy.

 VIII.
 Grading - Pass/Fail and Course Evaluation

-All work for CHEM 597R will be completed no later than 5:00 PM Monday, April 7.
+All work for CHEM 597R will be completed on Monday, April 6.